nesaorg/Equivariant-Encryption-for-AI/README.md

 Forget multi-million dollar on-prem infrastructure, get the same privacy guarantees in a blind API - run AI like the biggest enterprises.

-Nesa now supports major models, inference types, and RAG datastores with complete server-blindness.
+Latest: Nesa now supports major models and RAG with complete server-blindness.

 # Features